K3 Technology

 • Penetration testing is manual, conducted annually or semi-annually, actively attempts to exploit specific vulnerabilities to demonstrate real-world impact, and tests your detection and response capabilities.
 Think of it as a simulated attack.

-Most compliance frameworks require both.
-K3 Technology recommends monthly vulnerability scanning supplemented by annual penetration testing for Dallas businesses in regulated industries.
+Many security and compliance programs use both.
+K3 Technology often recommends recurring vulnerability scanning supplemented by periodic penetration testing for Dallas businesses in regulated industries, with the exact cadence based on scope, risk, and contractual requirements.

 Choosing a Vulnerability Scanning Provider in Dallas